wangleihitcs/MedicalReportGeneration/README.md

 ## Summary
 #### Problems
 There are many challenges for this task, I refer to some points of <sup>**[1]**</sup>.
-- **Very Small Medical Data**, most medical datasets only with images and nearly without bounding boxes and reports.
+- **Very Small Medical Data**, most medical datasets only with images and nearly without bounding boxes and reports, so it is very very overfit.
 - **Very Uncertainty Report Descriptions**, because different doctors have different style description for diagnosis report.
 - **More-Like Dense Caption Task not Story Generation**, we should ground the description sentence with relevant region.
 - **Unsuitable Metrics**, the BLEU for machine translation and CIDEr for captioning and so on are not suitable for this task.